learnbyexample/Command-line-text-processing/perl_the_swiss_knife.md

 $ # space as input record separator, printing all records
 $ # same as: awk -v RS=' ' '{print NR, $0}'
-$ # ORS is newline as it is used before $/ gets changed
+$ # ORS is newline as -l is used before $/ gets changed
 $ printf "$s" | perl -lne 'BEGIN{$/=" "} print "$. $_"'
 1 this
 2 is